12 Things You Need to Know

 Will I be approved on Reconsideration?

-Probably not, but don’t be discouraged.
+If you are under the age of 55, probably not, but don’t be discouraged.
 Only about fifteen percent (15%) of the applications win on Recon.
 If you are denied at recon, you should request a Hearing within 60 days.
 The same people who made the decision to deny you initially make the reconsideration decision, so they are unlikely to change their mind unless there has been a major change for the worse in your condition.

 What is a Hearing?